spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/1-standalone-stream-sample.md

 The `requiredGroups` property accepts a comma-separated list of groups to which the producer must ensure message delivery.
 When this property is set, a durable queue is created by using the `<exchange>.<requiredGroup>` format.

 There are many configuration options that you can choose to extend or override to achieve the desired runtime behavior when using RabbitMQ as the message broker.
-The [RabbitMQ-binder documentation](https://cloud.spring.io/spring-cloud-static/spring-cloud-stream-binder-rabbit/current/reference/html/spring-cloud-stream-binder-rabbit.html#_configuration_options) lists the RabbitMQ binder configuration properties.
+The [RabbitMQ Binder documentation](https://cloud.spring.io/spring-cloud-static/spring-cloud-stream-binder-rabbit/current/reference/html/spring-cloud-stream-binder-rabbit.html#_configuration_options) lists the RabbitMQ binder configuration properties.

 <!--END_TABS-->